divyanshu-rawat/AutoComplete-Package/README.md

 ```

+## API
+Props

+> suggestions: Array
+The items to display in the dropdown menu.

+> SetValue: Function

+Default value: function() {}

+Arguments: value: String, item: Any

+Invoked when the user selects an item from the dropdown menu.

-You can run in a local development server using `npm start` or `yarn run start`.
+You can run in a local development server using `npm start`.